panoply/liquify/packages/ava/readme.md

 # Overview

 The module provides various import files with exposed utilities as named exports.
-The Liquify monorepo workspace contains several different packages, each of which differ in terms their function and contribution to the project.
-You should consult the **readme** contained in the `tests` directory of each package for additional information for the test setups.
+The Liquify monorepo workspace contains several different packages, each of which differ in terms of their function and contribution to the project.
+You should consult the **readme** contained in the `tests` directory of each package for additional information on the test setups.

 The import will pertain to the package it's leveraged by.
 Despite sharing identical naming conventions, the named exports of each import perform vastly different operations.